nnennajohn/gitty-probot-test/content/probot/en/conclusion.md

 ## Probot Docs and Github Webhook API

-The very first section of the [Probot Guide](https://probot.github.io/docs/hello-world/) led me to discover Github webhooks.
+Test update PR.
+First section of the [Probot Guide](https://probot.github.io/docs/hello-world/) led me to discover Github webhooks.
 I've never built an app for Github or had any reason until now to use them, though I have used several pre-existing apps.
 So I was quite fascinated at the amount of events and informations that webhooks make available.
 So many use-cases.
 But let's stay on track. :smile:

 Since our current task is to built a bot that posts a comments when our CI tests fail, I tried to figure out what event our new bot should be subscribed to.
 It was not immediately apparent what event we should listen to.
 I settled on the [StatusEvent](https://developer.github.com/v3/activity/events/types/#statusevent) after going through a summary of its Event API Payload.